-    Our trek will actually being from Gunitsawa.
-The winding trail with frequent climb and descend leads us to our camp site in a meadow with stone shelter at 3,720m.
+Our trek will be from Gunitsawa.
+The winding trail with frequent climbs and descent leads us to our campsite in a meadow with a stone shelter at 3,720m.
 By then, we would have trekked about 23km in around 7-8hours.

 Day 4: Thangthangkha – Jangothang

 Trekking resumes.
 We will trek along the Pachhu and the valley opens again after crossing a small army outpost.

 After trekking for some 15km within 5 to 6 hours, we will call it a day near the ruined fortress at the base of Mt.
 Jomolhari at 4040m.

 We will take a recess for a day and explore the beautiful area.